-Marfan syndrome (also called Marfan’s syndrome or Marfans syndrome) is a condition that affects the connective tissue.
-Connective tissue holds the body together and provides support to many structures throughout your body.
+Marfan syndrome (also called Marfan’s syndrome or Marfans syndrome) is a condition that affects your connective tissue.
+Connective tissue holds your body together and provides support to many structures throughout your body.

 Marfan syndrome is fairly common, affecting 1 in 10,000 to 20,000 people.
 It has been found in people of all races and ethnic backgrounds.

 When you have Marfan syndrome, there is a defect in the gene that encodes the structure of fibrillin and the elastic fibers, a major component of connective tissue.
 This gene is called fibrillin-1 or FBN1.

 In most cases, Marfan syndrome is inherited.
 The pattern is called “autosomal dominant,” meaning it occurs equally in men and women and can be inherited from just one parent with Marfan syndrome.
 People who have Marfan syndrome have a 50% chance of passing along the disorder to each of their children.

 In 25% of cases, a new gene defect occurs due to an unknown cause.
 Marfan syndrome is also referred to as a “variable expression” genetic disorder because not everyone with Marfan syndrome has the same symptoms and the symptoms may be worse in some people than others.